paulross/xmlwriter/README.md

 * Have a look at the auto-generated documentation by pybind11.
 * To create a faster XML/XHTML/SVG reader, the pure Python implementation was presumed to be slow in other projects (``cpip``, ``TotalDepth`` etc.).

-Project is based on the [pybind11 example](https://github.com/pybind/python_example).
+This project is based on the [pybind11 example](https://github.com/pybind/python_example).

 <a name="Discoveries"></a>
 # Discoveries